TukuToi/better-wp-plugin-boilerplate/README.md

 # Better WordPress Plugin Boilerplate

 This is a Hard Fork of the original [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).
-The **Better**) WordPress Plugin Boilerplate actively takes PRs and is maintained and under active development, as well has more features than the original.
+The **Better** WordPress Plugin Boilerplate actively takes PRs and is maintained and under active development, as well has more features than the original.
-The goal is still a standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+The goal is still a standardized, organized, object-oriented foundation for building high-quality WordPress Plugins, however actively accepting cooperations, and also considering ClassicPress Compatibility.

+In the case ClassicPress and WordPress diverge too much in future we will consider creating a new, standalone repo just for ClassicPress.
+However as it stands of today, 2021-07-9 (9th July 2021) the Codebase of both CMS are still compliant.

 A Generator Plugin to generate new Plugins by filling out a form is available [here](https://github.com/TukuToi/tukutoi-plugin-generator) and acts like a WordPress Plugin.
 It can be used to *generate* a Plugin based on *any* boilerplate source really, but uses by default the Better WordPress Plugin Boilerplate.